Kair12345/GroupProject/README.md

-By Corey Boulds, Oscar Dayton, Kai Rosenbluth, Noah Williams.
+By Corey Boulds, Oscar Dayton, Kai Rosenbluth, and Noah Williams.

 # Programming Project 1 (A 2048 Game)